For Women Scotland Ltd (Appellant) v The Scottish Ministers (Respondent)

 Lord Reed, Lord Hodge, Lord Lloyd-Jones, Lady Rose, Lady Simler

-You will have noted that the Court ruled that the term “woman” exclusively refers to biological sex, issuing clear guidance following many years of confusion and interpretation of relevant legislation.
-In issuing its ruling, the Court aimed to clarify this definition explicitly when understanding who receives protection under the protected characteristic of ‘sex’ as well as clarity around protections in place for women (explicitly within the judgement, but notably also extended to men by default) most notably in providing single-sex spaces.
+As part of the lengthy 88-page ruling, the Court ruled that the term “woman”, when referring to the protected characteristic of ‘sex’ in the Equality Act 2010, exclusively refers to biological sex, issuing clear guidance following many years of confusion and interpretation.
+In issuing its ruling, the Court aimed to clarify this definition explicitly when understanding who receives protection under the protected characteristic of ‘sex’, as well as clarity around protections in place for women (explicitly within the judgement, but notably most likely extended to men by default).

-This ruling comes at a time where trans and gender-diverse people are under more scrutiny and suspicion than ever before, as well as being subject to increasing level of prejudice, hate and intolerance.
-However, the ruling was intended as a way of settling a long-standing and particularly complicated set of contradictions and confusion within UK legislation.
-This guidance should be read with that context in mind.
+This ruling comes at a time where transgender and gender-diverse people are subject to an increasing level of prejudice, hate and intolerance.
+However, the ruling was intended as a way of settling a long-standing and particularly complicated set of contradictions and confusion within UK legislation, and Lord Hodge, when delivering the ruling, made it clear that:

 What we can immediately interpret this ruling to mean practically is that: